AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Aside from the infamous first walk to school, most interactions that involve going somewhere new or following another character will be more guided, preventing the player from getting lost (like when Ryuji shows you the way to the airsoft shop for the first time)

 # Disclaimer
+---

 I have tried to document all of the changes that I have noticed from the base game, but there is a good chance that I have overlooked things and/or have noticed something "new" that was actually in the base game.

+Feel free to point out any errors in this post or contribute via the Github link, as this is intended to be a living document with frequent updates.

 # Contributors
+---

 u/Fluxriflex
 u/TenebrisTempestas